Skip to main content

 • demo_list_deployments — recent deploys (change, owning team, risk, rollback)

-Please analyze incident https://localhost:7801/incidents/INC-1001.
+Please use NeatContext mcp server to analyze incident https://localhost:7801/incidents/INC-1001.

 What should we check first, and what's the safe action?